damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

 What does include the content of assembly instruction?

 1. Assembly sequence
     - The set of steps necessary to properly assemblme the product

-2. Part list is a complete list of all parts needed to build the complete product and consist of:
+2. Part list: is a complete list of all parts needed to build the complete product.
     - Item numbers: are based on the assembly structure, that is, the order in which parts are displayed in assembly.
     - Part number or drawing number: which is a reference back to the detail drawing (Refer to the BOM)
     - Description: is usually a part name or a complete description of parts
     - Quantity: is the number of that particular part used on this assembly.
     - Image of each part
- 3. Datasheet of component
+ 3. Datasheet of components
     - What a component does?
     - How to use the component?
  4. List of the tools for assemble or disassemble